ULTIMATE-YORK/ULTIMATE/README.md

 {"stormInstall":"/Users/user/Desktop/storm","stormParsInstall":"/Users/user/Desktop/storm-pars","prismInstall":"/Users/user/Desktop/prism","prismGamesInstall":"/Users/user/Desktop/prismg","pythonInstall":"/opt/homebrew/bin/python3"}
 ```

+### Option 1:

 Still within the folder 'ULTIMATE_MODEL_MANAGER', the simplest way to run the tool is to use the maven integration in the project.
 Run the following commands:

 ```console
 mvn clean install
 mvn exec:java
 ```
+### Option 2:

-Alternatively, you can run the jar file directly but you will need to provide the module path for the JavaFX SDK you have downloaded.
+Alternatively, if the 'exec:java' command does not work, you can run the jar file directly.
+However, you will need to provide the module path for the JavaFX SDK you have downloaded.
 Firstly, from the 'ULTIMATE_MODEL_MANAGER' folder, run:

 ```console